sigasi/sigasi_insights/content/manual/eclipse/setup.md

 1. In the **Work with:** field enter **`https://download.sigasi.com/sigasi-studio/updates/studio`** and press **enter**.
 1. Check the checkbox next to **Sigasi Studio**.
 1. Since [Sigasi Studio 4.15](/releasenotes/sigasi-4.15), installing Sigasi Studio optional features is no longer recommended.
-1. It is recommended to disable the option *Contact all update sites during install to find required software* when installing update sites.
+1. You must **disable** the option _Contact all update sites during install to find required software_ when installing the plugin.
 {{< figure src="/img/manual/setup-install-plugin.png" alt="Install Sigasi Studio plugin" >}}
 1. Click the **Next** button.
 1. The following steps are pretty self-explaining.